Phone-GWP-group

 However, if you produce a winter pack, this could stay on shelves (without massive discounts) beyond the end of this period and into the following year.
 Another good example is “Autumn” vs “Halloween” themed packs.

-A further consideration here – and particularly for smaller retailers – is to not shorten your seasonal packaging’s lifespan by including special offers or dates with expiry dates.
-You cannot use a pack featuring “Happy Christmas 2023″ the following year if you have excess stock.
+A further consideration, particularly for smaller retailers, is to not shorten the lifespan of your seasonal packaging by including special offers or promos with expiry dates.
+If you have excess stock, you cannot use a pack featuring “Happy Christmas 2023” the following year.

 Considering the design, wording, and specific promotional offers can help keep costs down and profit margins up.